umbraco/UmbracoDocs/Umbraco-Cloud/Set-Up/Media/Connect-to-Azure-Storage-Explorer/index.md

 ## Installing Azure Storage Explorer

 The next order of business is to have Azure Storage Explorer installed on your local computer.
 [Download the files from this page](https://azure.microsoft.com/en-us/features/storage-explorer/), and run through the installer.

+The instructions below are for version 1.19.0 if you are working with an older version we recommend upgrading.

-## Connecting to your Azure Blob Storage
+## Configuring the connection to your Azure Blob Storage

 In the following, we will use the information you have gathered, and Azure Storage Explorer to get you connected to your Blob storage container.